Risk Analysis With Enterprise Security 3.1

 - Cisco Identity Services Engine (ISE)

 Also, with each release, we incorporate more feedback about documentation.
-So, in addition to documentation found within the Cisco Security Suite app itself, a subset of “getting started” documentation has been published under the Documentation tab on http://apps.splunk.com/app/525/.
+Documentation can be found within the Cisco Security Suite app itself and on the Documentation tab on http://apps.splunk.com/app/525/.

 Dear Splunk users,